Our pick of the best films set in London, from Notting Hill to Sliding Doors

 Mary Poppins, 1964

-Ok, the real Cherry Tree Lane was actually just Stage 4 of Disney Studios, California - but that doesn’t make the London of 1964’s Mary Poppins any less magical.
+Ok, Cherry Tree Lane was actually just Stage 4 of Disney Studios, California – but that doesn’t make the London of 1964’s Mary Poppins any less magical.
 From the grandeur of the Banks’s family townhouse to the soot-crusted rooftops of the chim-chimineying sweeps, the film firmly grasps two distinct sides of London and brings them together to form the all-singing, all-dancing film we know and love.
 JB

 Blow Up, 1966

-This was screen god Michelangelo Antonioni’s first entirely English language film and stars Michael Hemmings as a London fashion photographer in swinging 60s London who inadvertently captures a murder on film.
-Come for the stars – which include everyone from Sarah Miles to Jane Birkin, Vanessa Redgrave and cult 60s model Veruschka - stay for the incredible cinematography depicting an eerily empty and atmospheric 1960s London.
+This was screen god Michelangelo Antonioni’s first entirely English language film and stars Michael Hemmings as a London fashion photographer in swinging Sixties London who inadvertently captures a murder on film.
+Come for the stars – which include everyone from Sarah Miles to Jane Birkin, Vanessa Redgrave and cult Sixties model Veruschka – stay for the incredible cinematography depicting an eerily empty and atmospheric 1960s London.
 AVP

 Performance, 1970

-Fifty years on, the Notting Hill Gate depicted in Performance is a very different place.
+More than 50 years on, the Notting Hill Gate depicted in Performance is a very different place.
 But even now, hang around there long – and late – enough and chances are you will eventually end up invited into the world of some washed up west London bohemian in the mould of Mick Jagger’s Turner: still as good a cinematic example as you’ll find of the dark-yet-enticing crazies-in-residence that make London a city like no other.
 HM

 The Long Good Friday, 1980